A wide range of people attend genetic counselling services and can include newly diagnosed patients, new parents or couples planning a family.

 Genetic testing and counselling is availableat 23 regional NHS genetic centres in the UK.
-See where they located by visiting the British Society for Genetics Medicine website.
+See where they located by visiting the Royal College of Physicians website.

 The Genetic Alliance UK website has a series of leaflets explaining about inherited conditions.
 There is a glossary of genetic terms and another about questions to ask when attending genetic testing and counselling appointments.
 All very useful resources and worth a read!